| |

 Memo

-preserved from Rook when the newly organized W&LE
+Rook when the newly organized W&LE wanted to lease out office

-wanted to lease out office building, seeing the basement was packed with
+building, seeing the basement was packed with company records of

 Of course, records pertaining to the Montour RR caught eye and were of

 significant importance.
-I have several thick P&WV files on the lease
+I have several thick P&WV files on the

-Side Belt is predecessor to the P&WV.
+P&WV/WSB.
+The WSB...West Side Belt is predecessor to the

 Gene P. Schaeffer